Skip to contents

 Rhat

 data frame with two columns, Rhat and n.eff.
 The first column contains the Gelman-Rubin statistics \(\hat R \geq 1\) that can be used to assess convergence of MCMC chains.
 A value of 1 indicates good convergence and values \(>1.05\) indicate poor convergence.
 The effective sample size n.eff is a measure of how many independent samples the auto-correlated MCMC samples correspond to.
 A low effective sample size indicates high correlations and/or poor mixing.
+For single-chain BMA fits, these diagnostics cannot be estimated and are returned as NA.

 included.realizations